wp-blocks/cf7-antispam/readme.txt

 =Will I finally be 100% protected from spam?=

 NO, nobody can guarantee that, and anyone who tells you that is lying.
 But luckily, bots are limited by the fact that they don't use a real browser and they use fairly repetitive routes which can be recognised.

+=Why are there so many antispam-tests?=

+Because there are so many types of bots in this way detect them all!

+Phantom-based bots fail with fingerprinting but are proficient with honeypots, while bots written in python fail with honeypots but are proficient with metadata forgery!

 =How spam score works=